Laser Beam Profiling

 For optimal alignment of fibers, lasers and optical components as part of the product production process, it is necessary to have a high degree of accuracy.
 Due to the small diameter and curvature of optical fibers, the alignment process is very complex and varies with many factors, including the gripping position of the pigtail and the curvature of the fiber tip.
 Consequently, the lack of standardization in the alignment process can be challenging.
 SWIR laser sensors can help improve the alignment process through high-precision beam measurement.

-Laser Sensors as a Tool in Scientific Research Across Numerous Academic Fields, from Chemistry to Geo-Environmental Studies
+A Tool in Scientific Research Across Numerous Academic Fields, from Chemistry to Geo-Environmental Studies

 Laser beam inspection has a wide array of applications across scientific fields.
 When precise measurement is needed through less than optimal visual conditions, SWIR cameras and sensors can pick up where conventional equipment leaves off – whether in the laboratory or out in the field.